Get a quote from our partner

 When is temporary van insurance not suitable?

 Typically, temporary insurance won’t cover you if you’re hiring or renting a van.
 Usually, you’ll need van hire insurance for that, which you may be able to arrange through the rental company.
-You could also get cover through Safely Insured, in some circumstances.
-Please check with them directly.

 Can I get temporary insurance to drive a car?